WELCOME

 DANCE, MUSIC, THEATER & FILM

-Represented here is our work as individuals, as a duo, and in our current ensembles: Good & Young, The Elements and The Family Business.
+Represented here is our work as individuals, as a duo, and in our current catch-all for collaborative exploits, The Family Business.
 Also included is content which can no longer be found on the former Rhythm in Shoes website at www.rhythminshoes.org.

 WHAT’S HAPPENING?